aaisara12/DungeonRunner/README.md

 ## How to Play the Game

-You can either clone the repo and compile then execute, or you can just download the executable I've provided (I swear it's not a virus!).
+You can either clone the repo and compile then execute, or you can just download the executable I've provided under Releases.

 ## Current Progress